LBMC/qY2H-Affinity-Ladder/README.md

 *<span style="color:teal">5 Output files</span>*
 -
+The program generates three files:
+- A `RESULT.png` image of the graph presented at the end of the analysis
-The program generates two files.
-The `.csv` table contains the `mean BFP` value for each sample file (after subtraction of the negative control, if selected), and the `.pdf` report file encloses the qY2H affinity ladder graph.
-This two files have a common unique prefix based on the date and time of analysis.
+- A `.csv` table containing the `mean BFP` value for each sample file (after subtraction of the negative control and normalization, if selected)
+- A `.pdf` report file, that encloses the qY2H affinity ladder graph.

+The `.csv` and `.pdf` files have a common unique prefix based on the date and time of analysis.
+Moreover the data processing (*i.e.* background substraction and/or normalisation) is explicitly indicated

 *<span style="color:teal">6 Example files</span>*
 -